seannns/uni-notes/IFB103/Design Journal Tasks.md

 		- All buttons too small (However, prototype was viewed on an iPhone 12 Mini despite being built for the 13 Pro Max.
 Sizing likely not an issue there.)
 		- "How do I go to the next step?"
 (In relation to the 4th screen)

+QUESTIONS:
+	"I feel like this app is visually cohesive and consistent."
+	"I feel like the interactions with this app are logical and make sense."
+	"I think this app is easy to use."
+	"I think this app i
 1. Team Description
 2. Top 3 & Bottom 3